What’s A Quitclaim Deed And When’s It Used?

-A property deed is a legal document that’s used to transfer ownership of a property from one person (grantor) to another (grantee).
+A property deed, or a house deed, is a legal document that’s used to transfer ownership of a property from one person (grantor) to another (grantee).
 But not all deeds are alike.
 Different types of deeds offer buyers and property owners various assurances.

 A quitclaim deed is one type of deed that you should familiarize yourself with.
 We’ll provide an overview of a quitclaim deed, but it’s a smart idea to check your state’s law or consult an experienced attorney to understand what deed types exist where you live.
 A good professional can help you decide exactly what type of deed is best for your situation.

 A quitclaim deed is a legal document that transfers any and all ownership rights held by the grantor to a grantee.
 It offers no assurances regarding what property rights are conveyed, and it creates no liability for the grantor should a future claim against title arise.
 You may sometimes hear a quitclaim deed be incorrectly called a quickclaim deed.

 These deeds are used for a grantor to convey whatever ownership interests they might have to another party, the grantee.
 Quitclaim deeds can be cheaper to execute than other types of deeds as you may be able to do them without an attorney, but people should use caution when doing so.

 What makes a quitclaim deed different is that there are no guarantees.
 You don’t get guarantees that you would with a general warranty deed.
 No title search is completed to verify ownership, and there isn’t any title insurance issued.
 That why these types of deeds often are used between parties that know and trust each other.

 Because a quitclaim deed offers no guarantee as to the title of the property, these aren’t right to use in every situation.
 You may see quitclaim deeds used in estate planning, closely-held businesses or to settle claims after a divorce or other family disputes.